Questions and Answers about Concussion Rehab

 How can Physical Therapy help with concussion related symptoms?

 Every head injury is different and therefore requires a different, individualized treatment approach.
-The Physical Therapists at Optimal Sports Physical Therapy have specialized concussion training and will complete a thorough concussion evaluation assessing your orthopedic, neurological, and cardiovascular systems in order to prescribe a plan that fits your particular needs and helps you return to your normal activity level.
+The Physical Therapists at Optimal Sports Physical Therapy have specialized concussion rehab training and will complete a thorough concussion evaluation assessing your orthopedic, neurological, and cardiovascular systems in order to prescribe a plan that fits your particular needs and helps you return to your normal activity level.

 Commonly, physical therapy interventions for concussion rehab will focus on symptom management, restoration of strength and endurance, reducing dizziness, reducing headaches and neck pain, improving balance, and more.
 Attention to safely progressing your return to daily activities and return to play is an important part of how our therapists can help you.